PR3TTYPLEASE/PR3TTYPLEASE/README.md

 ## ⚠️ IMPORTANT INFO.
 PLEASE CHECK @BungaK 's GITHUB (IN MY BIO).
 THANK YOU.
 <br> ![Sup](https://komarev.com/ghpvc/?username=PR3TTYPLEASE&color=lightgrey&style=plastic&label=stalkers.)

-If you're reading this, you probably found me in the safe server—that's where I usually hang out.
-I rarely stay in 18+ areas unless I'm with friends.
+If you're reading this, you probably found me in the safe server, that's where I usually hang out.
+I rarely stay in 18+ server unless I'm with friends.

 **TO ADULTS** : please interact with caution (IWC).
 No uncomfortable or inappropriate conversations unless we're close.
 Friendly chats are totally fine!
 <br>